Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Related work

-In addition, researchers studied other types of software ecosystems.
-Blincoe~\etal~\cite{ecos_identification} \cite{ref_coupling_ecos} proposed a reference coupling method to identify software ecosystems in GitHub as well as the dependencies in the ecosystems.
-Osman and Baysal~\cite{bitcoin_ecos} identified the Bitcoin software ecosystem in GitHub and assessed it as a healthy ecosystem.
-Furthermore, many researchers studied the health of software ecosystems~\cite{health_eco_archi_pract}~\cite{Jansen2014}.
-Kula and Robles~\cite{life_death_ecos} investigated four abandoned software ecosystems and observed that all these ecosystems had a successor or their components were adopted by other systems.
-Bavota~\etal~\cite{apache_inter_dep} found that projects in the Apache ecosystem get updates when the dependencies published releases for breaking changes or bug fixes.
-Souza~\etal~\cite{social_ecos} studied social aspects in proprietary mobile software ecosystems and observed that most developers chose a specific ecosystem based on others' recommendation.
-Researchers also studied information security and business factors in mobile software ecosystems~\cite{mobile_ecos_it_secur} \cite{mobile_ecos_busi_factor}.
+In addition, researchers studied other types of software ecosystems. \citet{ecos_identification, ref_coupling_ecos} proposed a reference coupling method to identify software ecosystems in GitHub as well as the dependencies in the ecosystems. \citet{bitcoin_ecos} identified the Bitcoin software ecosystem in GitHub and assessed it as a healthy ecosystem.
+Furthermore, many researchers studied the health of software ecosystems~\citep{health_eco_archi_pract, Jansen2014}. \citet{life_death_ecos} investigated four abandoned software ecosystems and observed that all these ecosystems had a successor or their components were adopted by other systems. \citet{apache_inter_dep} found that projects in the Apache ecosystem get updates when the dependencies published releases for breaking changes or bug fixes. \citet{social_ecos} studied social aspects in proprietary mobile software ecosystems and observed that most developers chose a specific ecosystem based on others' recommendation.
+Researchers also studied information security and business factors in mobile software ecosystems~\citep{mobile_ecos_it_secur, mobile_ecos_busi_factor}.